ProjectAthenia/api/README.md

 ### Accessing the Environment

-Use the command `docker ps` to identify the id of the running container.
-You can then log into the api-php container with this command `docker exec -it {CONTAINER_ID} /bin/bash`
+A handy little script has been included at the root named `dev_login.sh`, which will log you into the PHP app container when ran.
+Within that container, you can interact with artisan and phpunit with full access to the docker PHP environment.

 ### Setting up the App

 The final bit of setup has to do with setting up the remaining environment variables for the actual app.
 In order to do this run `cd .env.example .env` from within the code directory.
 In your env file, while running in docker, make sure your `DB_HOST` variable is set to `mysql`.
 The mysql test DB is configured as if it is always running in docker.

 Within the api-php container you then want to run `php artisan key:generate && php artisan jwt:secret` from the root of the shared mount.
 Finally run `php artisan migrate` in order to get the database setup, and finish the setup.
-You can then run `./vendor/bin/phpunit` to verify the tests are running.
+You can then run `./vendor/bin/phpunit` to verify the tests are running, and passing.
 Finally, on your host, you can attempt to access the web server from http://localhost:{EXPOSED_HTTP_PORT}/v1/status where you should see a simple JSON with status OK.

 ## Development

+This app is a slightly customized laravel app.
+Most of the docs for Laravel will explain how to do everything you may want to do within this app.

-## Defining Routes
+### Defining Routes

 When you want to create a new set of routes there are a number of steps that you should do.
 Inside of the HTTP namespace you will find that there are two very important directories `Core` and `V1`.
 Each of these directories contain a set of controllers.
 The controllers in `Core` are all abstract, and are not meant to be implemented directly.
 The controllers in `V1` are the controllers that should be implemented for the API, and the ones in this project are simple extensions of the ones in the `Core` directory.